Prime Minister Winston Churchill speaking of the Blitz on July 14, 1941

 “if to-night the people of London were asked to cast their vote whether a convention should be entered into to stop the bombing of all cities, the overwhelming majority would cry, “No, we will mete out to the Germans the measure, and more than the measure, that they have meted out to us.”

-“The people of London with one voice would say to Hitler: ‘You have committed every crime under the sun….
-We will have no truce or parley with you, or the grisly gang who work your wicked will.’
+“The people of London with one voice would say to Hitler: ‘You have committed every crime under the sun… We will have no truce or parley with you, or the grisly gang who work your wicked will.
+You do your worst and we will do our best.’

 The Home Front in Britain during the Second World War